caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 The math class I wrote was pretty bad.
 Not because I don't know how to write good or even decent code, but python is a pretty bad language for mathematics.
 The only reason it has survived so long in that space is because it can glue in math code from C, C++, Fortran, etc. If this is news to you, or you're skeptical, check the repositories for commonly used math libraries in modern Python.
 ![python](pythoniscppchangemymind.jpeg)

-Even Google's TensorFlow knows better than to use pure python, infact less than 20% the library is even python.
+Even Google's TensorFlow knows better than to use pure python.
+Infact less than 20% TensorFlow is even written in python.
 I'd venture a guess that exactly 0% of it is python 2.7...

 Anyways, I spent the better part of an afternoon on one of these problems, scratching my head, debugging python 2.7 code.
 I felt stupid...
 Stupid for being stuck, and stupid for playing along.
 To get some confidence in the fact that I knew what I was doing, I wrote a solution to the problem in Julia.
 This took < 30 minutes to write, was fast on execution, and only consumed ~20 lines of code(LOC).
-I ended up using that to debug the ~150 LOC math API in python.
+I ended up using that to debug the ~150 LOC hand made math API in python.

 Let's analyze that a little bit...
 To solve a FooBar recruitment problem, I wrote a fast, concise, highly readable solution to a problem.
-Then in order to submit it for credit I had to find a way to translate it to a slow, verbose, slightly confusing to read language that has been deprecated.
+Then in order to submit it for *credit* I had to find a way to translate it to a slow, verbose, slightly confusing to read language that has been deprecated.
 Python 2.7 is [dead](https://www.python.org/doc/sunset-python-2/), and is a language which Google themselves doesn't prefer to use for these kinds of tasks.
+Think it might be time to update FooBar...

 ![lvl4](lvl4.png)